opentap/opentap/README.md

 ## Building OpenTAP
 Most users build plugins for OpenTAP but if you are interested in building OpenTAP yourself you can clone the git repository at https://github.com/opentap/opentap and build the OpenTAP.sln solution file.

-**Note:** You need [Microsoft .NET SDK 6.0](https://dotnet.microsoft.com/download) to build OpenTAP.

 ### Microsoft Windows 10
 On Windows, Visual Studio 2017 or greater is needed to build.
 This can be done by opening the solution and pressing F5, or Ctrl-Shift-B.

 ### Linux
-On Linux, you usually need to install some dependencies in addition to .NET SDK.
+On Linux you need [Microsoft .NET SDK 6.0](https://dotnet.microsoft.com/download) to build OpenTAP.
+You also need some additional dependencies.
 On Ubuntu, run the following on apt:

 ```sh
 sudo apt install libc6-dev libunwind8 curl git -y
 ```

-This should install the needed dependencies.
 Once these are installed, you can build OpenTAP using these commands:

 ```sh
 dotnet build -c Release